What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

-Free weights can be intimidating for beginners, particularly because proper form is vital to using those weights safely and effectively.
+Free weights, like barbells and dumbbells, can be intimidating for beginners, particularly because proper form is vital to using those weights safely and effectively and bodyweight exercises like push ups sometimes don’t cut it.
 If you have a gym membership, however, you can start with the weight machines—although they isolate muscles, rather than allowing you to work multiple muscle groups at one time, the machines challenge you while guiding you through the exercise safely.
-Build up your chest muscles with the chest press and cable machines.
+There are many chest exercises you can do to build up your pecs and other chest muscles via machines.
+Here are the best chest machine exercises to add to your chest workout.

 Chest Press Machine

-Cable machines give you a little more leeway than weight machines; therefore, watch your form to make sure you’re doing the exercise safely.
+Cable machines give you a little more leeway than weight machines due to its pulley; therefore, watch your form to make sure you’re doing the exercise safely and in a way that helps to build muscle.
+The seated cable press helps with muscle growth in the lower chest as well as the pectoral muscles.

-Sit with your back pressed against the backrest.
-The cable’s handles should be level with your mid-chest.
+Sit with your lower back pressed against the backrest.
+The cable’s handles should be level with your mid-chest and shoulder-width apart.
 Hold the handles and move your handles so they’re in front of your chest, keeping your wrists neutral, not bent, throughout the entire exercise.

 On the exhale, push the handles forward to straighten your arms.
 Keep your shoulders back.
 Press through until your arms are straight, but your elbows are not locked.